1841 Kamchatka earthquake

 The 1841 Kamchatka earthquake occurred in the Pacific Ocean on May 17 at 08:00 local time.
 The earthquake had an epicenter off the Russian Far East's Kamchatka Peninsula.
 With an estimated moment magnitude of 9.0 or higher, it is one of the largest to strike the region.
-A large tsunami accompanied the quake, with up to 15 meters in run-up along the coast.
+A large tsunami with a run-up height of up to 15 m struck the coast.

 Tectonic setting

 The earthquake occurred off the Kamchatka Peninsula's east coast, which runs parallel to the Kuril-Kamchatka Trench, the area where the Pacific and Okhotsk Sea plates converge.
 Being older and therefore denser, the Pacific subducts beneath the Kamchatka Peninsula, which sits on the Okhotsk Sea Plate.
 These two plates meet along a convergent boundary, marked by the trench.
-The subduction zone is seismogenic and produces Kamchatka earthquakes, which occasionally generate tsunamis; some of these megathrust earthquakes are very strong (such as the 1952 magnitude 9.0 earthquake, the 5th largest ever recorded).
+The subduction zone is seismogenic and produces Kamchatka earthquakes, which occasionally generate tsunamis; some of these megathrust earthquakes are very strong (such as the 1952 magnitude 9.0 earthquake, the fifth-largest ever recorded).
 Possibly the largest to have hit the peninsula was the 1737 magnitude 9.3 earthquake which generated a large tsunami as well.